andreeavflorea/Metrics_validation/README.md

 The script supports the following post-processing methods:
 - CryoTEN
 - EMReady (emr)
- EMReady2 (emr2)
+- EMReady2 (emr2)
 - DeepEMhancer (dem1)
 - LocScale
 - LocScale-
 - LocSpiral

 These methods correspond to the post-processing approaches evaluated in the associated publication.
-Brief installation instructions and GitHub links are detailed in *Section 3.Installation of post-processing methods in /docs/Installation Guide.pdf.*
+Brief installation instructions are detailed in *Section 3.Installation of post-processing methods in /docs/Installation Guide.pdf.*

 **Note:** This repository does not include the software for these methods.
 In order to generate new post-processed maps, you must first install each method on your system.
 Once installed, the script will automatically run the method and generate the corresponding post-processed maps, following the expected folder structure (see the *Dataset Organization* section).